+The AP shall transmit the 802.11 Association Response frame to the STA.

-The STA shall verify the correctness of the received MIC-data from the 802.11 ssociate esponse frame.
-FILS Authentication shall fail and the KCK, PMK, and shared secret shall be irretrievably destroyed.
+The STA shall verify the correctness of the received MIC-data from the 802.11 Associate Response frame.
+Subsequently, it shall verify AP’s certificate and the signature Sign-AP from the 802.11 Associate Response frame, including policy checks (as in RFC5480) and checking that the certificate’s Subject field of the public key corresponds to the AP.
+If any of these verifications fail, FILS Authentication shall fail and the KCK, PMK, and shared secret shall be irretrievably destroyed.

 Both the STA and AP shall generate a PTK as follows:

-PTK = KDF-Len(PMK, “FILS PTK Derivation”, | min(, ) |
+PTK = KDF-Len(PMK, “FILS PTK Derivation”, Sid | min(FILS-ID STA, FILS-ID AP) |

-max(STA, AP).
+max(FILS-ID STA, FILS-ID AP).

 Where Len is taken from table 11-4 for the selected pairwise ciphersuite and min and max are as defined in 11.6.1.3 (Pairwise key hierarchy).

+Both the STA and AP shall irretrievably destroy their ephemeral private key used during the execution of the FILS authentication protocol and shall similarly destroy the Diffie-Hellman key, the PMK key, and KCK key.